Git Blame Who?: Stylistic Authorship Attribution of Small, Incomplete Source Code Fragments

 We then evaluated thresholds at the lower bound of each bin in terms of precision and recall, but rather than calculate the precision and recall of the classifier itself we computed precision and recall with respect to the three classification counts maintained by the bins, using the threshold as the selector.
 Precision is a measure of the percentage of selected instances which belong to the desired category while recall is a measure of the percentage of instances belonging to the desired category which were selected.
 We calculated precision and recall according to the following three criteria: correct classifications above the threshold, out of world samples below the threshold, and samples which are either out of world or classified incorrectly below the threshold.

-For real world applications, we suggest using a similar approach prior to introducing the actual samples of interest.
-We then suggest setting a threshold based on these values and the needs of the application.
+For real world applications, we suggest using a similar approach, evaluating on a separate labeled dataset containing some samples from the suspects as well as samples from numerous other authors, prior to introducing the actual samples of interest.
+We then suggest setting a threshold based on these values and the needs of the application, and then determine where the samples to be attributed fall in order to determine whether to conclude the attribution is correct or incorrect, with the goal that out of world samples will be determined as incorrectly attributed.
 For the purposes of this paper, however, we calculate the \emph{F1 score} for each of the three criteria and use this to predict what may be useful thresholds, and to evaluate the power of the technique. \emph{F1 scores} are calculated according to the formula $2*(precision*recall)/(precision+recall)$, and are a harmonic average of the two values.